The following datasets were detected in your

 Figure S3B in Berbel Caban & Pak, et al.

 Interested in viruses?
-Also see our preprint on influenza A, where pathoSPOT characterized a nosocomial outbreak affecting 66 patients and healthcare workers and identified “patient zero.”
+See our influenza A investigation in CID, where pathoSPOT characterized a nosocomial outbreak affecting 66 patients and healthcare workers and identified “patient zero.”

 You can use pathoSPOT to analyze your own pathogen genomes and create visualizations similar to the ones above.
 As a tutorial, we will reproduce the analysis in Berbal Caban & Pak et al. starting from the raw data (tar.gz).